danlionis/discord-api/README.md

 This Manager uses [tokio](https://github.com/tokio-rs/tokio) and [tokio\_tungstenite](https://github.com/snapview/tokio-tungstenite) as its I/O stack.
 This is probably the best choice for most useres if you are looking for the easiest way to get your bot running.

+Models are provided by the [`twilight_model`](https://github.com/twilight-rs/twilight) crate.
+Custom models would be too hard to maintain and not worth it when there is already an excellent library for that.

 This protocol handling is inspired by Cloudflares [quiche](https://github.com/cloudflare/quiche) pattern of handling I/O and state.

 # Getting started